Using an SD card with the Plum Village app

 How do I enable this SD card setting?

-3. Check the Save offline media to SD card setting.
+2. Tap the SD card setting.

 If you have an SD card in your device and it is available, the settings screen will show SD Card status: available.
 After enabling the setting, any media downloaded in future will be saved on the SD card.